about / interests / blog / credits / music / links

 src/yeah/main.c -o yeah

-And it takes 70ms (although I do have a MacBook Pro M4 max cause I'm a whore for expensive tech lol).
+And it takes 70ms (although I do have an M4 Max cause I'm a whore for expensive tech lol).